 Should I add the Walt Disney World portion to the beginning or the end?
 Though every family is different and will have their own preferences, the more popular choice with Land and Sea Packages has traditionally been to book the Disney World portion first.
 It does make sense when you consider that trips to Disney World are incredibly active times for families.
 There’s lots of jetting around, walking miles each day, dashing to the next ride or dining reservation and staying out way past bed time.
 Many visitors prefer to get the busy portion of the vacation out of the way first and then be able to unwind with the more relaxing pace that a cruise has to offer.
 But whether you choose to visit Disney World before or after, both can be booked using the methods listed above.

 How many days should I stay at Walt Disney World?
 Again, each family is different when it comes to touring Walt Disney World.
-However, with 4 theme parks, 2 water parks and Disney Springs a stay of at least 3 days would be beneficial.
+However, with 4 theme parks, 2 water parks and Disney Springs a stay of at least 3 or 4 days would be beneficial.
 This would allow guests to take in more than one theme park while enjoying all of the amenities a Disney resort has to offer.
 This works out nicely when paired with a 3 or 4 night cruise to create a 7 day Land and Sea Package.
 Again short stays as well as more lengthy Walt Disney World visits can be accommodated regardless of how the land package is booked.

 How does transportation work?
 Visitors who have booked both the land and sea portions of the package will be able to use Disney transportation to conveniently get from the airport, around Disney World and to and from Port Canaveral.
 This comes in 3 forms: Disney’s Magical Express, Disney Resort Transportation and Disney Transfer Service.
 Here’s a brief run-down of what you can expect from each.